What is a Frontend Engineer?

 - Good communication and teamwork skills.

-We've also compiled the most common tools listed in frontend engineering job descriptions, which are primarily coding languages and frameworks.
-If you're serious about becoming an frontend engineer, get familiar with these and be ready to talk about them.
+We've also compiled the most common tools listed in job description.
+If you're serious about becoming an front end engineer, get familiar with these and be ready to talk about them.

 - HTML